Sprinter, and all double door Vans. What setup do I need for my double door van?

 I am not mechanically inclined is your rack the correct rack for me?

-Our personal belief is no one is born with any capability, and as humans we learn trades to help us better deal with life.
-That said, we encourage you to watch the assembly videos and gauge for yourself if this is above your comfort level.
-Like any other mechanical product, our racks will require maintenance from time to time.
-They are built to last a life time, but that only happens if you take care of the product and do your pre-season check list.
+Our personal belief is that no one is born with inherent capabilities, and as humans, we learn trades and skills to better navigate life.
+With that said, we encourage you to watch our assembly videos and determine for yourself whether the assembly process is within your comfort level.
+Like any other mechanical product, our racks will require occasional maintenance.
+They are built to last a lifetime, but this can only be achieved if you take care of the product and follow our pre-season checklist.

 I want to get a two-inch hitch installed on my vehicle, any recommendations?

-Do it yourself: order a receiver that is a class 3 rated 2 inch receiver for your specific vehicle.
-We found etrailer to have the best selection, but shop around.
-Don’t buy anything that is recessed or hidden, you will have issues for clearance on a lot of products and will be limited to what you can plug in.
-The receiver face should be inline with your bumper or further out.
-Round tube receivers have much better torsional tolerances than square tube, they will also have a much better tongue weight rating as well.
-Lastly use Loctite when installing it, and check the bolts every year.
+Do it yourself: Order a class 3 rated 2-inch receiver for your specific vehicle.
+We recommend checking out etrailer for the best selection, but be sure to shop around.
+Avoid purchasing anything that is recessed or hidden, as this may limit your clearance for many products and restrict what you can plug in.
+The receiver face should be in line with your bumper or further out.
+Round tube receivers have much better torsional tolerances than square tube receivers and also have a higher tongue weight rating.
+Lastly, be sure to use Loctite when installing the receiver and check the bolts annually.

-Have it installed: Do an online search for hitch installation in my area and request the product above.
-If you have a truck or a solid frame vehicle, we do recommend getting the receiver welded on to the frame.
+Have it installed: Do an online search for hitch installation in your area and request the product mentioned above.
+If you have a truck or a solid frame vehicle, we recommend having the receiver welded onto the frame for added security.

 Will you ever stop updating the products?

-No, we are in pursuit of perfection and are obsessed with details.
-We maintain base line system that is backwards and forwards compatible with most of our products and accessories, so as new features come up you can upgrade your rack.
-Most of our efforts are in improving the manufacturing process and maintaining the quality that is expected of ALTA.
-Maintaining the quality is at the highest of importance to us, we know you put your faith in us to safely transport your toys.
-We take that very seriously.
+No, we are constantly pursuing perfection and are obsessive about details.
+We maintain a baseline system that is compatible with most of our products and accessories, ensuring that new features can be seamlessly integrated into your rack.
+Most of our efforts are focused on improving the manufacturing process and maintaining the high quality that is expected of ALTA.
+Ensuring quality is of the utmost importance to us, as we understand that you place your trust in us to safely transport your equipment.
+We take this responsibility very seriously.

 Can I pick up locally to save on shipping cost?

-Absolutely, We are in Murray Utah and there is a local pickup option once you add the product to the Cart.
-Note that all local pickups are subject to Utah sales tax.
-In most cases with racks, shipping and taxes are about the same.
-We do also offer local pickup with assembly for $50.
-We don’t advertise our address because we schedule our days by appointment only.
-This way we can offer a no rush, personalized visits.
+Absolutely.
+We are located in Murray, Utah, and offer a local pickup option once you add the product to your cart.
+Please note that all local pickups are subject to Utah sales tax.
+In most cases, shipping and taxes for racks are about the same.
+Additionally, we offer local pickup with assembly for an additional $50 fee.
+We operate on an appointment-only basis, which allows us to offer a personalized, no-rush experience to every customer.